 Suspension at the front is managed by a 43-mm USD fork that is also seen in the KTM 390 Duke.
 The rear is managed by the same mono-shock as before but it is now in a slightly softer setting.
 Touring-specific updates include softer seat cushioning and the provision to tie bungee cords; thoughtful additions to cater to the traveller who wants to munch miles in comfort.

-The motorcycle also features new colours including a rather mean green shade.
-It reminds us of the Spider-Man’s arch nemesis, the Green Goblin.
+The motorcycle also features new colours including a rather mean green matte black shade.
+The green reminds us of the Spider-Man’s arch nemesis, the Green Goblin.
 Does this motorcycle go as mean as it looks?
-First ride review on the way.

 Story: Joshua Varghese